-- Focus on lean proteins such as egg whites, poultry, fish, and soy products. - Select healthy fats (mono- and poly-unsaturated fats and omega-3 fatty acids) over unhealthy fats (saturated fats). - Avoid foods that are deep fried, par fried, or flash fried. - Minimize sweet baked goods (cookies, cake, etc.) served.
-Any sweets that are served will be trans-fatfree. - Accommodate dietary restrictions due to allergies, religion, or culture. - Encourage students to participate in selecting, preparing, and cleaning-up food, as appropriate.
+- Emphasize colorful and varied produce.
+Include at least one serving of fruits or vegetables at each snack (can be fresh, frozen, canned or dried; ensure no items with added sugar).
+Vary produce offered to maximize nutrient diversity.
+At meal times, about half of plate should be produce, following USDA's "My Plate" initiative.
+Whenever possible, purchase produce that is grown locally. - Vary food items and meals served, and encourage youth to try different foods, especially fruits and vegetables. - Focus on lean proteins such as egg whites, poultry, fish, and soy products. - Select healthy fats (mono- and poly-unsaturated fats and omega-3 fatty acids) over unhealthy fats (saturated fats). - Avoid foods that are deep fried, par fried, or flash fried. - Minimize sweet baked goods (cookies, cake, etc.) served.
+Any sweets that are served will be trans-fat-free. - Accommodate dietary restrictions due to allergies, religion, or culture. - Encourage students to participate in selecting, preparing, and cleaning-up food, as appropriate.